darktohka/FlashPatch/README.md

 [Download latest version](https://github.com/darktohka/FlashPatch/releases/latest)

+**[Check out Clean Flash Player, the brand new distribution of Flash Player that keeps Flash Player alive in the browser!](https://github.com/CleanFlash/installer) Clean Flash is built using the proven FlashPatch utility, and is the de-facto best and user-friendliest way to install Flash Player on Windows to date!**

 ## What's this?

 FlashPatch! is a tool that modifies the Flash Player installation on your computer, making it possible to play games in the browser again.